 What is moisturizing and why is it so important?

 After cleansing the face (see our previous post for details) your skin is free of the natural oils need to soften and protect.
 Restoring this skin barrier is essential to our skin’s regeneration process so that it can continue to protect us from abrasions, natural elements, and free radicals.

 How much and how often should I apply moisturizer?

-Typically a dime sized amount of a good moisturizer is plenty to cover both your face and neck.
+Typically a dime-sized amount of a good moisturizer is plenty to cover both your face and neck.
 We recommend using a finger to dab moisturizer onto your driest areas first then gently spread outwards to oilier areas.
-It’s most important to reapply product each time after cleansing or washing your face to retain the moisture from any water still left on your face.
+It’s most important to reapply the product each time after cleansing or washing your face to retain the moisture from any water still left on your face.

 How do I know what moisturizer to use for my skin type?